techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=83
 (52)
 How can you force garbage collection of an object?
 (Choose one.)

-a.
-Garbage collection cannot be forced. b.
-Call System.gc().
+A. Garbage collection cannot be force
+D.
+B. Call System.gc().

-c.
-Call System.gc(), passing in a reference to the object to be garbage- collected. d.
-Call Runtime.gc(). e.
+C. Call System.gc(), passing in a reference to the object to be garbage- collecte
+D.
+D. Call Runtime.gc().
+e.
 Set all references to the object to new values (null, for example). f.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: